az-rkh/xv6-riscv-modified/README.md

 ### Kernel Features

+**CFS-like Scheduler**
+- Replaces xv6's default round-robin scheduler with a fairness-based policy inspired by Linux's Completely Fair Scheduler (CFS)
+- Each process tracks a `vruntime` field (virtual runtime) that increments on every timer tick
+- New processes inherit the minimum `vruntime` among all existing processes to prevent starvation
+- Scheduler always picks the `RUNNABLE` process with the lowest `vruntime`

 **Shell Command History**
 - Navigate previous commands using up/down arrow keys
 - Circular buffer storing up to 16 commands